github/codeql/docs/qldoc-style-guide.md

 ### Predicates with result

 1. Use a third-person verb phrase of the form `Gets (a|the) <thing>`.
-1. Use "if any" if the item is usually unique, but might be missing.
+1. Use "if any" if the item is usually unique but might be missing.
 For example `Gets the body of this method, if any.`.
 1. If the predicate has more complex behaviour, for example multiple arguments are conceptually "outputs", it can be described like a predicate without a result.
 For example
 ``Holds if `result` is a child of this expression.``.